TourmalineCore/picachu-documentation/README.md

-# Documentation about PiCachu project
+# Documentation about Tourmanique project
 # Rules and Patterns of the API testing
 - [Dictionary](#dict)
 - [Objectives of the Test](#objectives)